 Far further west, in today’s New Mexico and Arizona, in the southwestern parts of the United States, we find the so called “pueblo culture.”
 Pueblo means “village” in Spanish and the village-like structure of the settlements was the first thing that struck the Spanish when they first came here in the sixteenth-century.
 The houses, consisted of apartments in adobe and stone, with numerous rooms and courtyards built very near and on top of each other.
 In addition to creating a very closely connected community, the pueblos served as defense against robbers and roving bands.

 The most elaborate pueblo settlement was that of Chaco Canyon in today’s New Mexico.
 Its main construction contained some 700 rooms in five stories and may have housed as many as 1,000 people.
 This was the largest built structure in North America until the nineteenth-century.
-The people of Chaco Canyon built kivas, circular pits where used for ceremonial purposes, possibly as a way of symbolizing the emergence of spirits from the underworld.
-The number of kivas was proportional to the number of people who lived in a settlement.
-The Great Kiva of Chaco Canyon rival the temples, churches and mosques built in other parts of the world.
+The people of Chaco Canyon built so called kivas, circular pits which where used for ceremonial purposes.
+The number ofkivas was proportional to the number of people who lived in a settlement.
+The Great Kiva of Chaco Canyon rival the temples, churches and mosques built in other parts of the world during the same period.
 Chaco Canyon was abandoned already in the twelfth-century, possibly as a result of environmental change.

-There are today some 5 million people in the United States and maybe 1.5 million in Canada who count themselves as native Americans, corresponding to less than 2 percent of the US population.
-There are 562 federally recognized tribal governments in the United States.
+There are today some 5 million people in the United States and maybe 1.5 million in Canada who count themselves as “native Americans,” corresponding to less than 2 percent of the population of the United States.
+There are 562 federally recognized tribal governments in the country.
 These “reservations” govern and police themselves and collect their own taxes.
-Only about a fifth of Native Americans live on reservations.
+Today only about a fifth of Native Americans live on reservations.
 There are 21 surviving and still inhabited pueblos in the south-western United States, including popular tourist destinations such as Pueblo Taos.
-The Natchez people of Oklahoma maintained their traditional Mississippi culture, including mound-building and other religious practices, until they were defeated by the French in the 1730s and sold into slavery in the Caribbean.
+The Natchez people of Oklahoma maintained their traditional Mississippi culture, including mound-building and other religious practices, until they were defeated by the French in the 1730s and sold into slavery.